im-sohyeon/Projects_Yonsei/location finding/location_finding.md

 Finding the location where the robot currently is
 ---
 ### Contents
 >STEP 1.
 Ramdom location showing
 >2.
 Algorithm
 >3.
 How to build code
 >4.
 Results
 >5.
 Discussions

 ### STEP1.
 Random location showing
 > Building a code that
-> romdomly move ➡️ stop moving if "2"is pressed ➡️ represent the location as coordinate form
+> move ramdomly ➡️ stop moving if "2"is pressed ➡️ show the result of location as coordinate form

 > <img src = "" width="550px" height="400px">